Gustav Parker Hibbett

 Gustav Parker Hibbett is an American poet and essayist.
 Their debut poetry collection, High Jump as Icarus Story was published by Banshee Press in 2024.
-The collection was shortlisted for the 2024 T. S. Eliot Prize, and won the 2025 John Pollard Prize as well as the Southword Debut Poetry Collection Award.
+The collection was shortlisted for the 2024 T. S. Eliot Prize, and won the 2025 John Pollard Prize as well as co-winning the Munster Literature Centre's Southword Debut Poetry Collection Award.
 Their poem “Quickly and Quietly” was highly commended for the 2024 Forward Prize.

 Early life and education

 Hibbett was born in California and raised in Albuquerque, New Mexico.
 They attended Albuquerque Academy where they excelled in high jump.
 Hibbett earned a BA in English from Stanford University.
 During their undergraduate studies they spent two terms at the University of Oxford.

 Hibbett subsequently attended the University of Alabama, in pursuit of an MFA in Creative Writing.
 Feeling dissatisfied with the program, they left after two years without taking their degree.
 They are currently a PhD candidate in Literary Practice at Trinity College Dublin.